 Tuning is like everything else with the guitar in the way that you’ll get more comfortable the more you do it.
 After some practice and experience under your belt, tuning will become a part of your guitar routine that you’ll do before practices and performances.

 You’ve learned how to tune your guitar, are you ready to start learning some music?
 We’re proud to be the nation’s leading provider of private music lessons.
-Our passionate, university-trained music instructors help students of all ages, backgrounds, and experience levels reach their musical goals.
 Learn more about our group classes, as well as our in-person and online private music lessons today!

 Check out more Student Tips!